-The SMARTS program connects small- and medium-sized businesses with applied research expertise in the fields of geospatial technology, digital fabrication and rapid prototyping.
+The SMARTS program connects small- and medium-sized businesses with applied research expertise in the fields of geospatial technology and digital fabrication.

-The SMARTS program builds on the Adopting Digital Technologies program, a success story featured by the National Research Council, which provided small- and medium-sized businesses with direct support, technical training, and advisory services aimed at increasing productivity through the use of digital technologies
+The SMARTS program builds on the Adopting Digital Technologies program, a success story featured by the National Research Council, which provided businesses with direct support, technical training, and advisory services aimed at increasing productivity through the use of digital technologies.